b8b/kotlin_script/README.md

 ## Usage

-This version of `kotlin_script` is used by embedding an installer shell script snipped directly into your script file.
+This version of `kotlin_script` is used by embedding an installer shell script snippet directly into your script file.

 Also, the script file has to be a regular kotlin source file with additional meta data and a main function/method (no kts support for now).